 Whenever I’m feeling sorry for my FODMAP self, I think of the low FODMAP vegans.
 As a general rule, the vegan diet often incorporates a lot of of fruit and legumes – both heavily restricted on the FODMAP diet.
 If I couldn’t rely on eggs, cheese, and the odd bit of fish, I don’t know where I would be.
 A whole lot crankier than I currently am, at the very least.
-So, when I set out to create a gluten-free mac n’ cheese, I knew it had to be vegan.
+So, when I set out to create a gluten-free mac and cheese, I knew it had to be vegan.

-This mac n’ cheese is vegan, gluten free, FODMAP friendly, easily nut free, and whipped up in about 15 minutes.
+This mac and cheese is vegan, gluten free, FODMAP friendly, easily nut free, and whipped up in about 15 minutes.
 You can bake it, eat it straight out of the pot, or even use the sauce for lasagne, a vegie bake, or (from personal experience) a toast spread.
 So damn good.
-In the mood for more pasta?
-Try the vegan avocado herb pasta.